jasonmcalpin/kiss/docs/game/design-document.md

 - No leaders lost, no repositioning needed

 **Step 6:**
-- No planets captured this turn
+- No systems captured this turn

 ---